 At least, at one point in time this was the case.
 However, in recent years, the relationship between the two snow-based activities has drastically improved.

-If I’ve convinced you to join us and become an annoying snowboarder yourself, then keep reading for more great snowboard blogs.
+If I’ve convinced you to become an annoying snowboarder yourself, why not read a few more of our great snowboard blogs?